 Micro-purchases.
-Purchases below the current threshold of $2,500 ($2,000 for construction) may be awarded without soliciting competitive quotations if it is determined that the price is reasonable.
+Purchases below the current micro-purchases threshold defined at FAR 2.101 may be awarded without soliciting competitive quotations if it is determined that the price is reasonable.

 Purchase Cards.
 Contracting officers may delegate the authority to buy products and services through purchase cards to program managers and others.
 The authority may be for purchases up to $25,000.
 Awards to required sources (for example, workshops for the handicapped and blind) at all dollar levels and consideration of small businesses for purchases over $2,500 must be made.

 Simplified Acquisitions.
-Purchases greater than $2,500 but less than $100,000 may be made under simplified procedures with reduced contract clause requirements.
+Purchases greater than the micro-purchase threshold but less than or equal to the simplified acquisition threshold defined at FAR 2.101 may be made under simplified procedures with reduced contract clause requirements.

 - Invitations for Bid require the submission of sealed bids, publicly opened, with award to the low, responsive, responsible bidder.

 - Competitive Negotiation provides for publicizing and issuing a request for proposals, discussing proposals with offerors in the competitive range (those with a reasonable chance of award), and awarding based on the evaluation criteria in the solicitation.
 NSF relies a great deal on the use of consolidated purchasing programs, such as the use of GSA schedules, Government Wide Acquisition Contracts and other multiple award vehicles